OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

     using System.Threading.Tasks;
     ```

-1. Add the following code to the **TicketController** class.
-(The code can be found in file **LabFiles/support-desk/TicketController.cs**.)
-In the snippet, replace the token https://api.ngrok.io with the https address displayed in the ngrok window.
-Replace the token yourdomain.onmicrosoft.com with the email domain used to send the Adaptive Card to Outlook.
+1. Add the following code to the `TicketController` class.
+The code can be found in **LabFiles/support-desk/TicketController.cs**.
+In the snippet, replace the token `https://api.ngrok.io` with the HTTPS address displayed in the ngrok window.
+Replace the token `yourdomain.onmicrosoft.com` with the email domain used to send the Adaptive Card to Microsoft Outlook.

     ```csharp
     public class TicketController : ApiController